walkerhughes/portfolio/wildfire_perimeters.md

 ### Pre-Processing with Filters

 We can use Gaussian blurring (gaussian convolution) and Laplace filtering to filter noise from the image and emphasize stark contrasts between pixel intensities.
 We want to reduce random noise in the image in order to focus on meaningful changes in color intensity (burned areas from not burned).
-The standard deviation parameter is user-specified.
+This filtering will emphasize burneed areas and make them easier to recognize.
+We'll first use the gaussian blur filter, where the standard deviation parameter is user-specified.

 Gaussian Convolution Function